Yiju-Li/CV/coverLetter/apple.md

 Dear Hiring Professionals at Apple,

-I am writing to express my strong interest in the Hardware Engineer Intern position at Apple.
-I am a highly motivated and enthusiastic individual with a strong background in engineering and mathematics, and I am eager to apply my skills and knowledge to this exciting opportunity.
+ am writing to express my strong interest in the Hardware Engineer Intern position at Apple.
+As a dual-degree student pursuing a degree in Electrical and Computer Engineering, I am confident that my education, experience, and passion for technology make me an excellent fit for this role.

-I am a dedicated and hard-working individual who is passionate about technology and innovation.
-My experience in hardware design and my mathematical background have equipped me with the skills and abilities necessary to excel in this position.
-I am confident that I can make valuable contributions to your team and help drive the success of your hardware initiatives.
+Throughout my academic and professional journey, I have developed a strong foundation in mathematics and applied it to my engineering work.
+My love for math has allowed me to excel in coursework such as Differential Geometry and Digital Logic Design, and has equipped me with the problem-solving skills necessary for success in the field of hardware engineering.

-Additionally, I am deeply impressed by Apple's culture and commitment to innovation.
-I am fascinated by the company's unique approach to design and its unwavering focus on creating products that are both functional and aesthetically pleasing.
-I believe that Apple's culture aligns perfectly with my own values and aspirations, and I am eager to join the company and contribute to its continued success.
+I am also deeply drawn to Apple's culture and mission.
+The company's commitment to design excellence and innovative thinking resonates with my own values and aspirations.
+I am eager to contribute to Apple's ongoing efforts to push the boundaries of technology and create products that enrich people's lives.

+As a detail-oriented and highly motivated individual, I am confident in my ability to thrive in this role and make meaningful contributions to Apple's hardware engineering team.
 Thank you for considering my application.
-I look forward to the opportunity to discuss my qualifications in further detail and how I can contribute to your team.
+I look forward to the opportunity to further discuss my qualifications with you.

 Sincerely,
 Yiju Li